 The HRV value given by Oura can range from anywhere below 20 to over 100 ms. But bear this in mind: HRV is extremely individual.
 Your minimum and maximum values depend on factors such as your age, hormone levels, circadian rhythm, lifestyle and overall health.
 So do not compare your values with anyone else but yourself!

-If you’re interested in tracking your readiness and you don’t yet have the tools for it, have a look at the new Oura ring in the Oura Shop.
+If you’re interested in tracking your readiness but don’t yet have the tools for it, have a look at the new Oura ring in the Oura Shop.
 If you have an Oura ring, have a look at our Readiness FAQ for more answers or dig deep into your data in the Oura Cloud.